neilsteven1997/cybersecurity/writeups/c2-detection-command-and-carol-tryhackme-advent-of-cyber-day-22-2025-12-26.md

 | Filter by internal source IP | `/src:192.168.1.50` |

 ---
-How many hosts are communicating with malhare.net?
-- `6`

-Which Threat Modifier tells us the number of hosts communicating to a certain destination?
-- `prevalence`

-What is the highest number of connections to rabbithole.malhare.net?
-- `40`

-Which search filter would you use to search for all entries that communicate to rabbithole.malhare.net with a beacon score greater than 70% and sorted by connection duration (descending)?
-- `dst:rabbithole.malhare.net beacon:>=70 sort:duration-desc`

-Which port did the host 10.0.0.13 use to connect to rabbithole.malhare.net?
-- `80`

----
 ### Key Takeaways - **Threat Modifiers** prioritize entries based on how "un-human" or anomalous the communication appears relative to the rest of the network.
 * **Prevalence** is one of the most effective ways to filter out noise, as common enterprise traffic will have high prevalence scores.
 * **Connection Info** provides the empirical evidence (bytes, ports, counts) needed to justify a deeper investigation into a